-New year, new you — right?
-In a time of new year’s resolutions, we’ll keep up our annual trend of creating some resolutions we wish WordPress would make.
-You can read our wish list for 2020 here to see how are hopes and dreams for WordPress have changed over the past year.
+Since it’s the beginning of a new year, we’re keeping up our annual trend of creating some resolutions we wish WordPress would make.
+You can read our previous wish list for 2019, 2020, and 2021 to see how are hopes and dreams for WordPress have changed over the years.

-This feature topped our WordPress wish list in 2019 and appeared on the list last year as well.
+This feature topped our WordPress wish list in 2019 and also appeared on the list in 2020 and 2021 as well.
 Currently, new content can be scheduled to go live at a certain time.
 We make use of this feature every week, as we schedule our WordPress tips to go live on Monday mornings.
 Why, then, can’t we schedule updates to existing content in the same way?
-It’s a no-brainer that would be useful for many things:
+It’s a no-brainer that would be useful for many small things:

 - Changing the text of an article to match the current season or year